roman-milk/roman-milk.github.io/george-and-shawna.md

+===

- ****** George and Shawna Ch.
-02 ****** byJust_Plain_Bob© "Can you taste her Shawna?
+"Can you taste her Shawna?
 I came in her three times.
 Do her juices taste good?
 She wanted me to stay longer and do it some more Shawna, but I wanted to hurry home and give you a taste of her while she was still wet on my cock."

  He pulled out of her mouth and got off the bed and as he was leaving the room he said, "Good night Shawna.
 Sleep tight."